 Nowadays, with all the cosmetic procedures that celebrities and other patients request from their plastic surgeon, such as cheek implants and plastic surgery, it should come as no surprise that you can have surgery to create dimples.
 Known as dimpleplasty, Pacific Heights Plastic Surgery performs this minimally invasive procedure using only local anesthesia, not general.
 This means that the procedure can be completed in the exam room in just 15 to 20 minutes!
 You can find affordable prices for this procedure and other plastic surgery prices online by perusing procedures by head and neck, upper body, lower body, legs, and more.

-First, the surgeon makes an incision inside of your cheek.
-That’s great because there are no visible scars on your face.
-Then, the surgeon passes an absorbable suture through the inside of the cheek towards the undersurface of the skin at the location where you want your dimple.
-When the suture is tied and tightened, it mimics the “kink.”
-And even after suture absorption, the scarring between the underlying skin and muscle will continue to create the appearance of dimples.
+First, the surgeon makes an incision on the inside of your cheek, which is an ideal surgical method because it leaves no visible scarring.
+Then, the surgeon threads a dissolvable suture through the inside of the cheek toward the underside of the skin at the location where you want your dimple.
+When the suture is knotted and tightened, it mimics the dimple indentation.
+Even after the suture is absorbed, the scar tissue between the muscle and underlying skin continues to create the appearance of dimples.

 Immediately after surgery, the dimple is visible even without smiling.
-But after a few days, the dimple only appears when smiling, just like the natural ones.
+But, after a few days, the dimple only appears when you smile, just like natural ones.